Caleb-Farris/DbToConsolePrinter/README.md

 # DbToConsolePrinter
 Application for Code Test

-The project for the Code Test is located in 'DbToConsolePrinter/DbToConsolePrinter.csproj'
+The project for the Code Test is located in 'DbToConsolePrinter/DbToConsolePrinter/DbToConsolePrinter.csproj'

-Within DbToConsolePrinter/ you can build the project with:
+Navigate to this directory on the command line, and you can build the project with:

 $(PATH TO MSBUILD.exe) DbToConsolePrinter.csproj /p:Configuration=Release